ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 In the following, this document will discuss the requirements on the Virtual State Machine of the BPI Processing Layer.

 Since BPIs are used to verify the correctness of state transitions (see step (6) in Fig. 10 above), BPIs will utilize a Virtual State Machine (VSM) for its computations to validate state transitions of state objects; a digital computer running on a physical computer.
-A VSM requires an architecture and execution rules which together define the Execution Framework.
+A VSM requires architecture and execution rules which together define the Execution Framework.

 #### **[R266]**
 The Execution Framework of a VSM MUST be deterministic.